Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2024.03.30

-- [ ]
+- [x] Launch sweep for `DeepSet` on `Delta` → wandb is acting up cannot run loader even test.
+The sweeps take forever to make in interactive mode. → Launched but waiting...
+- [x] Using tags to track quick investigations just because `wandb` uses tag language and I haven't found a way to save view other than reports which are a bit clunky. → #wandb.docker_v_m1_study_001
 - [ ] We have to know where the data comes from... in terms of which dataset.
 The dataset property would be very nice for limiting queries to data from different sources.
-We could also keep the query simple and get the dataset index like we get phenotype label index.
+We could also keep the query simple and get the dataset index like we get phenotype label index. → This is a difficult problem to solve since it does not currently exist within the data model but I believe it should.
+We can just add it as another entry in the reference and the experiment. → I think we add to data model.
+- [ ] Compute all nucleotide transformer embeddings.
+- [ ] Try to do a `1e6` local docker build

 ## 2024.03.28